A life of TODOs

 [2015-01-10 Sat 12:17]

-entry has a priority of level B, and will be repeated every week after it’s set to the DONE
+The above TODO entry has a priority of level B, and will be repeated

-state, that’s what the tag :DEADLINE:
+every week after it’s set to the DONE state, that’s what the tag

-says.
-The last time this entry was re-inserted was on Monday February 23, this was introduced after the state was set to DONE
+Monday February 23, this was introduced after the state was set to

-”, and also a clock of the time it took for this TODO
+changed from “TODO” to “DONE”, and also a clock of the time it

-to be captured.
-The last timestamp tells us the time this TODO
+took for this TODO to be captured.
+The last timestamp tells us the

 Capture quickly, take care of it later

-Because we want to capture as soon as you think about the TODO
+Because we want to capture as soon as you think about the TODO,

-, this will bring a selection frame that will give you hooks based on a set of templates in your configuration.
-For instance:
+that will give you hooks based on a set of templates in your

-For example, you just realized that you have to reply to a collaborator or compose an email.
-You want to capture as fast as possible this TODO
+For example, you just realized that you have to reply to a

-.
-This will give you a template to fill out, in these case the email address and the name.
+out, in these case the email address and the name.

-, this will bring up a customize group frame.
-For more information on the templates, check the Org-mode manual section on Capture Templates.
+bring up a customize group frame.
+For more information on the

-To understand how capturing a TODO
+To understand how capturing a TODO works, read the Org-mode manual

-works, read the Org-mode manual section on Capturing, Refiling and Archiving.
+section on Capturing, Refiling and Archiving.

 Refile and archive later

-This is one of my least favorite parts, but in order to keep a sane TODO
+This is one of my least favorite parts, but in order to keep a sane

-Refile, literally, means reorganize and file the entries in their corresponding hierarchy.
-For example, move your recently captured TODO
+Refile, literally, means reorganize and file the entries in their

-entry about Cats into Personal/Animals.
+TODO entry about Cats into Personal/Animals.

 * Cats